kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 Resource quota and limits: PID limits should be considered in cluster resource planning, though they do not consume schedulable resources like CPU or memory.

-Pod Security Admission (PSA) compatibility: The `spec.resources.limits.pid` field has no PSA impact.
+Pod Security Admission (PSA) compatibility: The `spec.resources.limits.pids` field has no PSA impact.
 Pods specifying PID limits are admitted under all PSA profiles (Privileged, Baseline, and Restricted) without triggering any policy violations.
 PSA does not inspect resource limits, so no special configuration or exemptions are needed.

-Node Declared Features: This feature integrates with the Node Declared Features framework ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features)) to handle version skew and mixed cgroupsv1/v2 clusters.
-Nodes that support per-pod PID limits declare `PerPodPIDLimit` in `node.status.declaredFeatures`, enabling the scheduler to avoid placing pods with `spec.resources.limits.pid` on incompatible nodes.
+Node Declared Features: This feature integrates with the Node Declared Features framework ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features)) to handle version skew.
+Nodes with the `PerPodPIDLimit` feature gate enabled declare it in `node.status.declaredFeatures`, enabling the scheduler to avoid placing pods with `spec.resources.limits.pids` on nodes without the feature gate. cgroupsv1 incompatibility is handled by kubelet admission.

-`hostPID` compatibility: Pods with `hostPID: true` and `spec.resources.limits.pid` are fully supported.
+`hostPID` compatibility: Pods with `hostPID: true` and `spec.resources.limits.pids` are fully supported.
 The PID namespace (process visibility) and PID cgroup controller (process creation accounting) are independent kernel subsystems. `hostPID` allows the container to see host processes, but those processes belong to different cgroups and are not counted against the pod's PID limit.
 The cgroup `pids.max` limit is enforced regardless of PID namespace configuration.

 ### Risks and Mitigations

-1. **Users expect to raise PID limits above node default**
+1. **Users expect to raise PID limits above node-imposed maximum**
    - Risk: The "lower value wins" design means Pods can only restrict, not raise.
-Users may expect `pid: 8192` to override a node `podPidsLimit` of 4096.
+Users may expect `pids: 8192` to override a node `podPidsLimit` of 4096.
    - Mitigation: Clear documentation.
 The node admin retains control — raise `podPidsLimit` if workloads need more.

 2. **Interaction with existing PID exhaustion protections**
    - Risk: A Pod could set a very low PID limit, making itself non-functional.
    - Mitigation: API validation enforces a minimum of 128 and a maximum of 16384, so extremely low or high values are rejected.
 Even at the minimum (128), the pod has sufficient PIDs to function.

-3. **Version skew: apiserver accepts but kubelet ignores**
+3. **Version skew: apiserver accepts but kubelet rejects**
-   - Risk: If only apiserver enables the gate, users think their limit is enforced but kubelet applies the node default.
+   - Risk: If only apiserver enables the gate, the pod is accepted by the API but rejected at kubelet admission on nodes without the gate.
-   - Mitigation: Documented in Version Skew Strategy.
-Both components must enable the gate for enforcement.
+   - Mitigation: The scheduler uses Node Declared Features to avoid placing the pod on nodes without the gate.
+Documented in Version Skew Strategy.

 ## Design Details

 #### Feature Gate
 The feature is controlled by a new feature gate: `PerPodPIDLimit`.

+This feature depends on the following feature gates:

+- `PodLevelResources` (Beta, enabled by default since v1.34) — because `pids` is specified under `pod.spec.resources.limits`.
+- `PodLevelResourcesFixKubeletQOSClass` (Beta, enabled by default since v1.37) — fixes QoS class computation when pod-level resources are used.

-This feature depends on the `PodLevelResources` feature gate (Beta, enabled by default since v1.34) because `pid` is specified under `pod.spec.resources.limits`.
-If `PodLevelResources` is disabled, `PerPodPIDLimit` cannot be enabled — the kubelet and API server will reject the configuration at startup.
+If either dependency is disabled, `PerPodPIDLimit` cannot be enabled — the kubelet and API server will reject the configuration at startup.

 When the feature gate is disabled:

-- The kube-apiserver rejects Pods that specify `pid` under `spec.resources.limits`
+- The kube-apiserver rejects Pods that specify `pids` under `spec.resources.limits`
-- Existing Pods that already contain `pid` are preserved and remain unchanged
+- Existing Pods that already contain `pids` are preserved and remain unchanged
-- The kubelet ignores the `pid` limit and continues using the node-level `podPidsLimit` setting instead
+- The kubelet rejects pods that specify `pids` during admission, mirroring the `PodLevelResources` behavior; already running pods are unaffected until the kubelet restarts and readmits them

 #### API Validation
-Add `pid` to the list of valid resource types
+Add `pids` to the list of valid resource types

-Validate that `pid` values are integers within the allowed range (128-16384)
+Validate that `pids` values are integers within the allowed range (128-16384)

 #### Kubelet Implementation
-Parse Pod specification: The kubelet reads `spec.resources.limits.pid` from the Pod spec during Pod admission.
+Parse Pod specification: The kubelet reads `spec.resources.limits.pids` from the Pod spec during Pod admission.

 Limit enforcement: When creating the Pod cgroup, the kubelet sets effective PID limits based on:

-- If Pod `spec.resources.limits.pid` is set: `min(podPidsLimit, pod.spec.resources.limits.pid)`
+- If Pod `spec.resources.limits.pids` is set: `min(podPidsLimit, pod.spec.resources.limits.pids)`
-- If Pod `spec.resources.limits.pid` is not set: `podPidsLimit` (current behavior)
+- If Pod `spec.resources.limits.pids` is not set: `podPidsLimit` (current behavior)

 Validation: The kubelet validates that the PID limit is within acceptable bounds (128 to 16384).

 cgroupsv2 requirement: The kubelet checks the cgroup version and only applies Pod-level limits on cgroupsv2 systems.
-On cgroupsv1 systems, the kubelet rejects pods that specify `spec.resources.limits.pid` during admission.
+On cgroupsv1 systems, the kubelet rejects pods that specify `spec.resources.limits.pids` during admission.

 Event on capping: When a pod's requested PID limit exceeds the node's `podPidsLimit`, the kubelet emits a `PIDLimitCapped` event on the pod, indicating the effective limit was capped at the node-defined maximum.
 This gives users visibility when their requested PID limit is not fully honored.